44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 10

-Exclusive To DO List Templates
+Free To Do List Templates

-What is a Checklist Template?
+What is a checklist Template?

 A checklist is defined as a list of tasks that can be checked off as finished or noted.

-And a checklist template is simply a list of tasks organized in the form of a checklist.
+A template is simply a list of tasks organized in the form of a checklist.
 And once you’ve completed one of the tasks, you just simply check it off.

-Checklist templates are just an excellent productivity tool that provides you an overview of which tasks you need to complete and when, in place of relying on your memory.
+Checklist templates are an excellent productivity tool that provides you an overview of which tasks you need to complete and when to rely on your memory.
 This is one of the best tools to get things done in your everyday life and be productive.

 With checklist templates, you always know what you need to do next.
 And as you are not solely relying on your memory.
 As a result, no task is going to slip through the cracks by accident.

-How to Make a Checklist in Excel?
+How do I Make a Checklist in Excel?

-You can easily make a checklist in excel.
+You can easily make a checklist in Excel.
 The entire process is divided into two parts.
 The first one involves creating a checklist in Excel.
 The second part requires you to add a checkbox to your list and link these boxes to different cells.

-Setting up to-do list
+Setting up a list

-Step 2: Fill in the headers you created in step 1 with the necessary information.
+• Step 2: Fill in the headers you created in step 1 with the necessary information.

 Adding checkboxes to the list

-Step 2: Now, click on the “Developer” ribbon.
+• Step 2: Now, click on the “Developer” ribbon.
 Then click on “Insert” and select the checkbox icon under the “Forms Controls” group.

-Step 4: Right-click on the text next to the checkbox to enable editing.
+• Step 4: Right-click on the text next to the checkbox to enable editing.
 You can either add additional text or delete it altogether.
 You can also resize the checkbox to fit in the cell.
-Once you are done with editing the checkbox, drag it to any cell you require.
+Once you are done editing the checkbox, drag it to any cell you require.

-Now that you’ve added a checkbox to your to-do list, you will need to link each checkbox to a cell that shows the checkboxes uncheck/check status.
+• Step 5: After placing the checkbox in a cell, you can auto-populate other cells below it by clicking on the cell containing the checkbox and dragging the bottom right corner down.
+Now that you’ve added a checkbox, you will need to link each checkbox to a cell that shows the checkboxes uncheck/check status.
 The uncheck/check status will display “False/True” values in the linked cell.
 And you can create formulas and conditional formatting rules depending on the status of the checkbox.

-Step 6: To do that, first, click on the “+” icon located at the bottom left corner of the Excel window.
+• Step 6: To do that, first, click on the “+” icon located at the bottom left corner of the Excel window.
 This will open a second Excel sheet.
 You are going to link the checkboxes with the cells on this newly opened Excel sheet.

-Step 7: Now, return to the first Excel sheet.
+• Step 7: Now, return to the first Excel sheet.
 Then right-click on the checkbox and select “Format Control”.

-Step 8: Next, leave the checkbox “Unchecked” and select the icon next to the “Click link” field.
+• Step 8: Next, leave the checkbox “Unchecked” and select the icon next to the “Click link” field.
 Now, go back to the second Excel sheet and click on the cell that corresponds with the selected cell on the first sheet.
+If you check the checkbox on the first Excel sheet, the value will change to “True” on the second sheet.

-Conditional formatting is a great way to attract your attention when needed the most on your to-do list.
-For example, if you haven’t checked a task, your excel to-do list can indicate it with red.
+Conditional formatting is a great way to attract your attention when it is needed the most on your list.
+For example, if you haven’t checked a task, your Excel sheet can indicate it in red.
 And completed tasks can be shown to be green.
 These are great visual cues that help you better utilize your checklist.
-Here’s how you do it.

 • Highlight the first box on the row that includes the task information.
 Now search for “Conditional Formatting” on your home tab.
 Click it and then head down to “New Rules” on the drop-down menu.